TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 | LM: FT5-L (770M)    | 0.46      | 0.45   | 0.44 | 0.45 |
 | LM: FT5-XL (3B)     | 0.81      | 0.78   | 0.78 | 0.78 |

-The following prompr was used to solve the puzzles:
+The following prompt was used to solve the puzzles:

 ***You are given a logic puzzle from the RAVEN dataset.
 The first shape on the first row is {}, the second shape on the first row is {}, the third item on the first row is {}.
 The first shape on the second row is {}, the second shape on the second row is a {}, the third shape on the second row is {}.
 The first shape on the third row is {}, the second shape is {}.
 Based on this, what is the third shape on the third row?
 You can only choose between: {}, {}, {}, {}, {}, {}, {}, {}.***